Colorless green ideas sleep furiously

 The macro function is executed passing the wrapped tree as parameter.

-Now the AST has been expanded, the custom loader executes the new
+Now the AST has been expanded, the custom loader executes the new AST in the module context.

 Show me da code!